awsdocs/aws-control-tower-guide/doc_source/control-identifiers.md

 # Resource identifiers for APIs and controls<a name="control-identifiers"></a>

+Each control in AWS Control Tower has a unique identifier for use with the control APIs\.
+The identifier for each control is shown in the **API controlIdentifier** field, on the **Control details** page in the AWS Control Tower console\.
+This identifier is distinct from the **ControlID** field, which is a classification system for controls\.

-The following list contains the `ControlARN` designations of the **Strongly recommended** and **Elective** controls that are part of AWS Control Tower, including the elective **Data residency** controls\.
+The following list contains the `API controlIdentifier` designations of the \(legacy\) **Strongly recommended** and **Elective**, *preventive* and *detective*, controls that are owned by AWS Control Tower, including the elective **Data residency** controls\.
+Mandatory controls cannot be deactivated by the control APIs\.

+To view the control identifiers and other details about [Proactive controls](proactive-controls.md), navigate to the **Control details** page in the AWS Control Tower console\.
+You can find the identifier in the **API controlIdentifier** field\.

-Each item in the list that follows serves as a link, which provides more information about these individual controls, given in the [Control reference](controls-reference.md)\.
+Each item in the list that follows serves as a link, which provides more information about these individual controls, given in [The AWS Control Tower controls library](controls-reference.md)\.

 ## <a name="control-arns-for-elective-gr"></a>